Snow Queen vs Marble Queen Pothos (How Differences)

 The two types of pothos plants are easy to care for but have some key differences.
 The main difference is in the leaf.
 Snow pothos has a variegated leaf with more streaks of white than the Marble one.

 There are also some other subtle differences in the appearance of these plants.
-To identify the two types of plants, look at these all the above features:
+To identify the two types of plants, look at all the above features:

 Leaf Shape